Skip to main content

 Entity Registration and Incorporation Requirements

-Setting up a new business or expanding an existing one in the UK is straightforward.
+Setting up a new business or expanding an existing one in Ireland is straightforward.
 Choose how your company operates from a range of entity types which suit your individual circumstance.

 Banking

-Banks are open from Monday to Friday 10 am to 4 pm.
+Banks are commonly open from Monday to Friday, generally between 10 am and 4 pm.

 Working Week

-The standard working week is 39 hours per week usually worked from Monday to Friday
+The standard working week is commonly 39 hours, usually worked from Monday to Friday.

 Labor Law

-The primary pieces of legislation that govern employment are the Terms of Employment (Information) Acts 1994 - 2014 (which sets out the information that employers must give employees about their employment), the National Minimum Wage Act 2000 (which provides for the national minimum wage), the Payment of Wages Act 1991, the Minimum Notice and Terms of Employment Acts 1973 - 2005 and the Industrial Relations (Amendment) Act 2015.
+The main employment legislation includes the Terms of Employment (Information) Acts 1994 to 2014, the National Minimum Wage Act 2000, the Payment of Wages Act 1991, the Minimum Notice and Terms of Employment Acts 1973 to 2005, the Organisation of Working Time Act 1997, and the Sick Leave Act 2022, as amended.

 Main Industries